sevonj/crustysynth/README.md

 # CrustySynth
 ![ci badge](https://github.com/sevonj/crustysynth/actions/workflows/rust.yml/badge.svg)

-This project is being developed alongside and for [SfontPlayer.](https://github.com/sevonj/sfontplayer)
+CrustySynth is a Rust crate for midi files.

-The purpose of CrustySynth is to provide better fitting replacements to some [RustySynth](https://github.com/sinshu/rustysynth/) components, as it has some limitations, such as no support for seeking.
+The project is being developed alongside and for [SfontPlayer.](https://github.com/sevonj/sfontplayer) The purpose of CrustySynth is to provide replacements to some [RustySynth](https://github.com/sinshu/rustysynth/) components, as it has some limitations, such as no support for seeking.

 This may be useful to you, if you intend to parse or play midi files.